coder-selvarajan/VocabularyBuddy/README.md

 # Aangilam
-Language learning app
+Vocabulary builder cum dictionary app for English.

-The main purpose of this app is to keep track of new vocabulary and sentences in a language.
-Also provide few ways to practice the knowledge.
+The purpose of this app is to keep track of new vocabulary that the user is learning and make him practice the same with intuitive word games.
+It gives a free dictionary to search among 250000 words.

 Technology: SwiftUI